RDCEP/SmartLamps-Lessons/lesson1/readme.md

 ##### Step 5: Let's try it out!

-* Now that you have learned how to make the computer type something, could you make it type the following?
+Now that you have learned how to make the computer type something, could you make it type the following?

-    - Make the computer say Hello followed by your name & exclamation mark.
+* Make the computer say Hello followed by your name & exclamation mark.
 Eg, if your name is Alice, the command will look like this:
 ```
 print("Hello Alice!")
 ```

-    - Make the computer say *I really like programming!*
+* Make the computer say **I really like programming!**

-    - Make the computer ask your name: *What is your name?*
+* Make the computer ask your name: **What is your name?**

-    - Make the computer say anything else you can think of!
+* Make the computer say anything else you can think of!

-##### Step 6: Complete assignmwnt here: (link)
+##### Step 6: Complete assignment here: (link)